The birthplace of "Made in Japan"

 Other nearby attractions

-The Gunma Safari Park is close by, as well as the Tomioka Museum of Natural History, which includes around 30 dinosaur skeletons.
+The Gunma Safari Park is close by, as well as the Gunma Museum of Natural History, which houses a full-scale dinosaur skeleton.

 Stroll around the streets